tzmanics/workshop-rendering-the-right-way/README.md

 > Heads up, I work for Netlify.
 Even before I did, I always recommended using them because I LOVE their developer experience.
 Which, in turn, is why I happily work on their developer experience team.
 Just wanted to be transparent 👍.

+We'll also be using [Firebase](https://firebase.google.com/?gclid=Cj0KCQiA48j9BRC-ARIsAMQu3WTH_JCbfErgfs9lixpwLRsQZBtMSuCx_SY680Slhcsck6694CLU1GYaAiTTEALw_wcB).
+You can click the 'Get started` or 'Sign in' button to create your account.

 ## Checklist

 Here's a little tldr; of what to have before coming to the workshop.
 Again, this helps us to really get the most out of the workshop.